heronlancellot/bee2bee/README.md

 ### Tailwind Configuration

-Custom theme extensions for RepoMind branding and shadcn/ui integration can be found in `frontend/tailwind.config.ts`.
+Custom theme extensions for Bee2Bee branding and shadcn/ui integration can be found in `frontend/tailwind.config.ts`.

 ## License